Pathoschild/smapi-mod-dump/source/Prismatic Pride/promo/README-moddrop.md

 Otherwise, you can edit this mod's `config.json` file.
 It will be created in the mod's main folder (`Mods/PrismaticPride`) the first time you run the game with the mod installed.
 These options are available:

+* `ApplyColors`: Set this to `false` to leave the existing prismatic color rotation unaffected, whether for compatibility with another mod or to restore the base game colors.
+* `ColorDuration`: Set this to the number of seconds (decimals OK) that each color should appear in rotation; the default is `1.5`.
 * `DefaultColorSet`: Set this to the prismatic color set that should be chosen by default for new players.
 The available options are `"original"`, `"rainbow"`, `"philadelphia"`, `"progress"`, `"lesbian"`, `"genderfluid"`, `"genderqueer"`, `"bisexual"`, `"pansexual"`, `"polysexual"`, `"trans"`, `"nonbinary"`, `"intersex"`, `"agender"`, `"aromantic"` and `"asexual"`; the default is `"progress"`.
 * `ColorSetMenuKey`: Set this to any valid keybinding that will open the menu of prismatic color sets; the default is the `U` key.
 [See the list of keybindings here.](https://stardewvalleywiki.com/Modding:Player_Guide/Key_Bindings#Available_bindings)